runtimeverification/k/k-distribution/k-tutorial/1_basic/04_disambiguation/README.md

 Cluttering the code with brackets to remove ambiguity is not an ideal solution.
-Instead, programming language designers have developed methods for disambiguating language expressions by making use of operator precedence and associativity directions for them.
-It is often possible to remove _all_ ambiguities in a grammar with these methods, as they instruct the parser to accept some ASTs in favor of others.
+Instead, programming language designers have developed methods for disambiguating language expressions by making use of operator precedence and associativity.
+It is often possible to remove _all_ ambiguities in a grammar with these methods, as they instruct the parser to accept some ASTs instead of others.

 In general, grammars can be rewritten to remove unwanted parses.
 However, in K, the grammar specification and AST generation are intrinsically linked,